MQTT Client Tools - The Seven Best Tools

 MQTT.fx - Broker status via $SYS-topics

-MQTT.fx is a fairly young tool, which is only around since 2014.
-It’s the new cool kid on the block, but has already built its fan base in our team.
+MQTT.fx has been around since 2014 and built its fan base in our team.
 It comes with the portability of the Java VM and a quite impressive feature set.
 MQTT.fx is implemented with JavaFX, which is quite obvious, when opening the tool for the first time.
 Due to the native packaging available for JavaFX, there are binaries for Windows, MacOSX and Linux, which makes the installation a breeze.

 But lets have a look at the MQTT part.
 Besides standard publish/subscribe functionality it provides support for $SYS topics and connection profiles for connecting to different brokers.
 Especially the $SYS topic support is awesome, it helps to inspect the internals of the broker from time to time.
 We haven’t seen that kind of displaying in another tool.
 The connection profiles allow the configuration of connection options like client id, SSL/TLS, username/password and Last Will and Testament.
 Another functionality which has been introduced in one of the last releases is scripting.
 This makes the simulation of different sensors, etc. easily possible.
 Just for the record, there are also a few small things, which sometimes makes the user experience inconvenient.